 He and his wife have two delightful children, Luisa and Lucas.

-H. David Baer, associate professor of theology and philosophy and chairman of the Department of Theology, Philosophy, & Classical Languages, received his doctorate from the University of Notre Dame in 1999, a master of theological studies from Candler School of Theology at Emory University in 1992, and a bachelor of arts from Oberlin College in 1990.
+H. David Baer, Associate Professor of Theology and Philosophy received his Doctorate from the University of Notre Dame in 1999, a Master of Theological Studies from Candler School of Theology at Emory University in 1992, and a Bachelor of Arts from Oberlin College in 1990.

 Dr. Beck is an Evangelical Lutheran Church in America pastor, and he serves as the contract pastor of St. John’s Lutheran Church in Stockdale (Denhawken), Texas.

 He is a Minnie Stevens Piper Foundation Professor, active in Jewish-Christian-Islamic dialogue, the Jesus of history and early church development research, and the current political and religious situation in the Middle East.